-Which Video Game Stock is a Better Buy?
+Which Video Game Stock Is a Better Buy?
 By StockNews - Up News Info

 © Reuters.
-Roblox vs. Playtika: Which Video Game Stock is a Better Buy?
+Roblox vs. Skillz: Which Video Game Stock Is a Better Buy?

-A huge rise in the number of video game users amid the COVID-19 pandemic has boosted many companies and motivated them to add popular games to their platforms.
-Though the pace of increase in users could be a little slower this year, with people beginning to again view outdoor activities as an entertainment option (at the expense of video games), this trend is expected to benefit the video game companies.
-As such, we think Both Roblox (RBLX) and Playtika (PLTK) are well-positioned to capitalize on the industry tailwinds.
-But let’s find out which of these stocks is a better buy now.Roblox Corporation (RBLX) develops and operates an online entertainment platform internationally.
-It offers Roblox Client, an application that allows users to explore 3D digital worlds, Roblox Studio, a toolset that allows developers and creators to build, publish, and operate 3D experiences and other content, and Roblox Cloud, a solution that provides services and infrastructure to power the human co-experience platform.
+The gaming industry is expected to grow at a stellar pace going forward, making stocks such as Roblox (RBLX) and Skillz (SKLZ) enticing bets for long-term growth investors. .In the last year, companies in the gaming industry have crushed broader market returns.
+The COVID-19 pandemic acted as a massive tailwind for gaming stocks.
+As people all over the world were confined to their homes due to economic lockdowns, entertainment options were few and far between, driving demand for traditional and mobile gaming.

-Playtika Holding Corporation (PLTK) is an Israel-based digital entertainment company that develops and publishes mobile games worldwide.
-The company distributes its games to customers through various web and mobile platforms and its own proprietary platforms.
+However, as vaccine rollouts gain pace and normalcy returns in the upcoming months, do gaming companies remain a solid bet?
+Will the growth rates decelerate for these firms and will profit margins contract?

 Fusion Media or anyone involved with Fusion Media will not accept any liability for loss or damage as a result of reliance on the information including data, quotes, charts and buy/sell signals contained within this website.
 Please be fully informed regarding the risks and costs associated with trading the financial markets, it is one of the riskiest investment forms possible.